- Created on the 1 February, 2017.

 Osteopontin is also susceptible to proteolytic fragmentation and there is suggestions that this process may have physiologic importance, for example, a study demonstrated that thrombin treatment can enhance OPN cell adhesive activity, implying that cleavage of OPN by thrombin can lead to exposing a cryptic adhesive sequence.
 We are highly recommend serum samples are not used for the measurement of OPN because of their limited stability.

-The minimum sensitivity detection limit of osteopontin (OPN) using this osteopontin ELISA kit was approximately 3.33 ng/ml.
-The dynamic assay range for this kit is 5.0 – 320.0 ng/ml.
+The minimum sensitivity detection limit of OPN using current human osteopontin ELISA kit was approximately 3.33 ng/ml.
+The dynamic range for this assay is 5.0 – 320.0 ng/ml.

 - Phosphate is a specific signal for induction of osteopontin gene expression.
 Proc.
 Nat.
 Acad.
 Sci.
 (200) 97: 8352-8357.
 Beck, G. R.; Jr. Zerler, B. and Moran, E.